ajcerqui/Andrew-cerqui.github.io/index.md

 ---

-I'm Andrew Cerqui, a Data Science graduate student and current Data Analyst passionate about transforming complex data into actionable business insights.
-I combine analytical rigor with practical experience to solve real-world problems.
+I'm Andrew Cerqui, a Data Science graduate student and current IT Operations/Data Analyst passionate about transforming complex data into actionable business insights.
+I combine analytical skills with practical experience to solve real-world problems.

 ## What I Do

-Currently serving as a Data Analyst at Bridgeway Community Health, I design executive dashboards, support strategic decision-making, and provide rapid-response analysis across organizational levels.
-My work directly contributes to grant writing success and process improvements.
+Currently serving as a IT Operations/Data Analyst at Bridgeway Community Health, I design executive dashboards, support strategic decision-making, and provide rapid-response analysis across organizational levels.
+My work directly contributes to funding success and operational improvements.

 ## Featured Projects